SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

     ![](./images/1.png)
     </kbd>

 2. Click on Stop.
-A pop up shows up, confirming if you want to continue with stopping the instance. **Note: Please do not stop the instance now so that we can proceed with other actions.
+A pop up shows up, confirming that you want to continue with stopping the instance. **Note: Please do not stop the instance now so that we can proceed with other actions.
 Click on Cancel.**
     <kbd>
     ![](./images/2.png)
     </kbd>